juarru/webnodepop_advanced/Readme.md

 ## Previous Requirement

-For using Nodepop you first need to install the next resources:
+For using WebNodepop you first need to install the next resources:

 - [node](http://nodejs.org): You can download an installation file for Window or Mac, or through a package manager like [brew](http://brew.sh/) using console.
 - [mongoDB](https://www.mongodb.com/): Nodepop use mongoDB as database.
 You can download the project from [mongo´s webpage](https://www.mongodb.com/).